A Yazidi Survivor's Struggle Shows The Pain That Endures After ISIS Attack

 In 2017, Iraqi and U.S. forces started liberating neighborhoods in Mosul from ISIS.
 Um Hiba was freed and had a joyful reunion with her family in the displacement camp in the Kurdistan Region of Iraq.

 But it was no home for her 1 1/2-year-old child.
 The closed Yazidi community doesn't accept children fathered by ISIS fighters who killed and enslaved their people.
-Under Yazidi religious law only a child born to two members of the faith can be considered Yazidi.
+Under Yazidi religious law, only a child born to two members of the faith can be considered Yazidi.

-"When we came to the camp people were saying that she is a daughter of ISIS," says Um Hiba.
+"When we came to the camp, people were saying that she is a daughter of ISIS," says Um Hiba.
 She says she believes her daughter felt the hostility.
 "Then she got sick, she stopped walking. ...
-I really wanted to keep her but some people were saying 'if you do not abandon her we will either kill her or burn your tent down so you will all burn together.' "
+I really wanted to keep her but some people were saying, 'If you do not abandon her, we will either kill her or burn your tent down so you will all burn together.' "

 Um Hiba agreed to give her daughter to an aid organization.
 She didn't go to school and can't read or write, so she couldn't read the document giving up her right to see the child and or find out what happened to her.